robguilarr/robguilar/content/posts/candy_crush_difficulty/candy_crush_difficulty.md

 None of the past hypotheses are the main intentions of the developers.
 So they require a Data Analyst to help with this task since the developers are seeing only the backend factors affecting the game, but it's also critical to consider those external ones that affect the experience for the player and the sustainability of this game for the company.
 Among the main stakeholders could be:

 - Level Designers: as they worked aligned with the rest of the Development Team, they still have a backend perspective and their feedback depends on a [UX Research team](https://grux.org/what-is-gurux/#:~:text=Games%20User%20Research%2FExperience%20focuses,the%20best%20gaming%20experience%20possible.).
-To avoid this, they need a report of the player's behavior to adopt a constant-reactive improvement during the post-production stage
+To avoid this, they need a report of the player's behavior to adopt a constant-reactive improvement during the post-production stage.
 - Parent Company: Besides Candy Crush being an IP with internal producers since it's developed and published by King, the [Parent company](https://www.activisionblizzard.com/) will expect to have an [ROI](https://www.forbes.com/advisor/investing/roi-return-on-investment/) aligned with their expectations.
-This is a game whose main income input is in-game purchases because it’s a [F2P](https://en.wikipedia.org/wiki/Free-to-play), reason why their main investors are extremely focused in retain the engagement in the game and keeping the consumers on the screen
+This is a game whose main income input is in-game purchases because it’s a [F2P](https://en.wikipedia.org/wiki/Free-to-play), reason why their main investors are extremely focused in retain the engagement in the game and keeping the consumers on the screen.
-- Players community: they expect to have an endurable and great experience and a brief response in case of problems
+- Players community: they expect to have an endurable and great experience and a brief response in case of problems.

 ## 📥 About the data